Abibubble/icecapades/README.md

 * Amazon Fire tablet 7
 * xBox One

-A large amount of testing was done to ensure that all items were visible or hidden correctly, all characters and items were animated correctly, all buttons worked as they should, and the game worked as it should.
+A large amount of testing was done to ensure that all items were visible or hidden correctly, all characters and items were animated correctly, all buttons worked as they should, and the game played as it should.

 ### Solved Bugs